The Lord of the Rings: The Battle for Middle-earth II: Plot

-Set in the regions of northern Middle-earth, the game focuses on the events of the War in the North.
+The game is set in the northern regions of Middle-earth, during the War of the Ring.
 For the sake of gameplay, the game takes several liberties with Tolkien's works and the film trilogy.
 Some characters were altered in their appearances, abilities, and roles; for instance, a combat role in the game is given to Tom Bombadil, a merry and mysterious hermit who appears in The Lord of the Rings but does not take part in the war.
 In addition, Tolkien's earlier novel The Hobbit lends several elements to the game, including characters such as the Giant Spiders from Mirkwood.
 The story for The Battle for Middle-earth II is divided into Good and Evil Campaigns.
 Both campaigns focus on the battles fought by the newly introduced factions: the Elves, Dwarves, and Goblins.
 The player goes through nine fixed missions on either Easy, Medium, or Hard difficulty mode.
 Narrated cutscenes provide plot exposition between missions.